ecasglez/FortranUtilities/README.md

 FortranUtilities is a collection of simple functions and subroutines for Fortran programs.

 Only functions to manipulate strings are included so far.
-See file refman.pdf in folder doc for specifications of the different functions.
+See below for specifications of the different functions.
 More functions for different tasks will be included in the future.

 ## Downloading